tpaschalis/tpaschalis.github.io/_posts/2018-10-21-introduction-to-diskpart.markdown

 On the other hand, `clean all` specifies that each and every sector on the disk is zeroed, which completely deletes all data contained on the disk.

-`extend`

-The extend command takes no options and displays no warning message or confirmation.
+The `extend` command takes no options and displays no warning message or confirmation.
 IT will cause the  current in-focus volume to be extended into contiguous unallocated space.

 ### Utilities

-A couple of other commands that you might find useful include assigning/removing a letter to your currently "focused" object `assign letter=Q`
+A couple of other commands that you might find useful include assigning/removing a letter to your currently "focused" object
+`assign letter=Q`
 `remove letter=Q`

 To setting a disk or volume that is marked as "offline" back online, just "select" it and call `online`.